AysudaBeigi/OnlineMarket/README.md

  ## Features
- - [x] Request to Woocamerce Rest api and receive products with product detail such as : name, description, price, regular price, rate, reviews, images
+ - [x] Request to Woocamerce Rest api and receive products and categories with product detail such as : name, description, price, regular price, reviews, images
- - [x] Post customer to server and save customer information in share prefrences file
+ - [x] Post customer to server and save customer information in room database
  - [x] Post comment for a product
- - [x] Delete , Edit a review
  - [x] Post order and apply a discount on total price
  - [x] Search and Filter products
  - [x] Send notification when create a new product in server